BellAppLab/Alertable/README.md

 git submodule add -b Submodule --name Alertable https://github.com/BellAppLab/Alertable.git
 ```

-Navigate to the new Alertable folder and drag the `Alertable.swift` file into your Xcode project.
+Navigate to the new Alertable folder and drag the `Source` folder into your Xcode project.

 ## Author